Jach/lgame/README.md

 ## Packages

 lgame is divided into several packages to mimic (in a non-hierarchical way) pygame's structure and to hold to a general design principle that each service should get its own package/namespace.
 I try to document things in the Lisp code itself, so if you're comfortable jumping in consult `packages.lisp` and then each lisp file implementing the package you're interested in.
-Currently I make extensive use of [cl-annot](https://github.com/m2ym/cl-annot) and so you'll need to look file-by-file (or rely on your editor's symbol auto-completion) to see what symbols are actually exported to each package.
+Currently I make extensive use of [cl-annot](https://github.com/m2ym/cl-annot) and so generally speaking you'll need to look file-by-file (or rely on your editor's symbol auto-completion) to see what symbols are actually exported to each package.

 ### lgame.state